Hossein-Noroozpour/vulkust/README.md

 ## 1- Missions

- 1. Safety
+ 1. **Safety:**
- 2. Quality
- 3. Performance
- 4. Fast development
+Only FFI related stuff are `unsafe` and in addition several other validation on runtime occur for checking correct API usage and for performance reason it happens only in debug mode.
+ 2. **Quality:** It's gonna use highest available hardware features for providing better graphics, some of the feature may not be appropriate for poor devices (e.g. deferred rendering).
+ 3. **Performance:** It does every thing to bring highest possible performance.
+ 4. **Fast development:** Easy to develop new features.
- 5. Small executable binary file
+ 5. **Small executable binary file:** Abstained from chunky big external dependencies.
- 6. Cross-platform
+ 6. **Cross-platform:** It works for Linux, Android, Windows, MacOS, iOS, (note: current focus is mostly on Linux and Android but other platforms get support after a while after a new feature added)
- 7. Maintainable code
+ 7. **Maintainable code**

 ### 2- Status:

-It is under lots of changes, there is lots of work to be done!
+It is under lots of changes.

 (Until current milestone feature is not implemented it is not stable.)